LanguageMachines/LuigiNLP/README.md

 Troubleshooting
 ------------------

+* Everything is run sequentially, nothing is parallelised? -- Did you explicitly supply a ``workers`` parameter with the desired maximum number of threads?
+Otherwise just one worker will be used and everything is sequential.
+If you did supply multiple workers, it may just  be the case that there is simply nothing to run in parallel in your invoked workflow.
+* I get no errors but nothing seems to run when I rerun my workflow -- If all output files already exist, then the workflow has nothing to do.
+You will need to explicitly delete your output if you want to rerun things that have already been produced succesfully.
 * *error: unrecognized argument* -- You are passing an argument that is not known to the target component.
 Perhaps you forgot to inherit certain parameters from tasks to components using ``inherit_parameters()``?